Guide to Health Insurance in Singapore: MediShield and more

 7. ElderShield / CareShield Life: Long-term care insurance

 ElderShield and the enhanced ElderShield plan (known as CareShield Life), are long-term care insurance plans that are available to all Singaporeans and PRs.
-They provide financial support when you are severely disabled in your later years, and help to provide for your long-term care when you are no longer able to take care of yourself.
+They provide financial support if you are severely disabled, and help to provide for your long-term care when you are no longer able to take care of yourself.

-Singaporeans and PRs born on or after 1980 are covered by CareShield Life, while those born earlier are covered by ElderShield and can opt to be covered.
+Singaporeans and PRs born on or after 1980 are covered by CareShield Life, while those born earlier are covered by ElderShield and can opt to be covered by CareShield Life.

 Which health insurance is the best for me?

 If you are a Singaporean or PR, you are already automatically covered by two universal health insurance policies: MediShield Life, and ElderShield or CareShield Life (if you are born on or after 1980).
-These two policies will cover you for your entire life and it also covers any pre-existing medical conditions you might have.
+They provide lifelong coverage and could cover pre-existing medical conditions.

-But if you would like additional health insurance coverage in Singapore, here are some questions you need to consider when comparing health insurance.
+But if you would like to enhance your health insurance coverage, here are some points to consider first:

-- What additional coverage do you or your family need?
+• What additional coverage do you and your family need?

 It is important to buy a health insurance policy that fits both your needs and your budget.
-It is also important to note that pre-existing conditions may not be covered by insurance policies provided by private insurers.
+It is also key to note that pre-existing conditions may not be covered by the insurance policies.

 DBS has partnered with major insurers in Singapore to make health insurance easily accessible online for purchase.
 You can now independently learn, compare and buy a plan most suited to your own needs.
 Find out more on DBS Health Marketplace.